BT Group and TXO partner for a greener, circular future

 TXO’s role in driving circularity

-As a trusted partner, TXO plays a key role in recovering, reselling, and recycling BT Group’s legacy network assets.
-By extending the lifecycle of equipment, TXO minimises waste, reduces power consumption, and frees up valuable space for new infrastructure.
-This collaboration feeds hardware back into the circular economy, supporting BT’s goal of becoming a circular business by 2030 and working towards a fully circular tech ecosystem by 2040.
+As a trusted partner, TXO plays a vital role in recovering, reselling and recycling BT Group’s legacy network assets.
+By extending the lifecycle of equipment, TXO minimises waste, reduces energy use and frees up valuable space for new infrastructure.
+This collaboration feeds hardware back into the circular economy, supporting BT’s ambition to become a circular business by 2030 and to help build a fully circular tech ecosystem by 2040.

-Together, BT Group and TXO are making a significant impact—reducing e-waste, cutting carbon emissions, and paving the way for a greener, more sustainable future in telecoms.
+Together, BT Group and TXO are reducing e-waste, cutting carbon emissions and paving the way for a more sustainable future in telecoms.

-For businesses looking to maximise their network assets and contribute to the circular economy, TXO is here to help.
-Get in touch today to be part of the sustainability transformation.
+For organisations looking to maximise the value of their network assets and contribute to the circular economy, TXO is here to help.
+Get in touch today to join the sustainability transformation.

 You might be interested in: